 UPDATE: Edee Lyons sent me these ideas for creative tools to use with eggs for special effects when dyeing: "Crayons, tape, wax and acrylic paint.
 That should make the chick inside smile with delight as it goes spinning and spinning in your hands…" Thanks Edee!
 If anyone else would like to share any ideas for interesting effects with eggs, feel free to comment below. -Mama Lisa

 This article was posted on Thursday, April 9th, 2009 at 6:05 pm and is filed under Australia, Canada, Countries & Cultures, Dyeing Easter Eggs, Easter, Easter Eggs, England, France, Holidays Around the World, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply